jim-lightfoot/MondoCore/MondoCore.Security/README.md

                                     new EncryptionPolicy(),
                                     new TimeSpan(90, 0, 0, 0)); // Expires after 90 days

-    return new RotatingKeyEncryptor(new SymmetricEncryptorFactory(encryptorCache, keyFactory));
+    return new RotatingKeyEncryptor(new RotatingEncryptorFactory(new SymmetricEncryptorFactory(), encryptorCache, keyFactory));
 }
 ```